timescale/docs/_partials/_create-hypertable.md

 <Procedure>

-[Hypertables][hypertables] are PostgreSQL tables that automatically partition your data by time.
-You interact with hypertables in the same way as regular PostgreSQL tables, but with extra features that makes managing your time-series data much easier.
+[$HYPERTABLEs][hypertables] are PostgreSQL tables that automatically partition your data by time.
+You interact with $HYPERTABLEs in the same way as regular PostgreSQL tables, but with extra features that makes managing your time-series data much easier.

-To create a hypertable:
+To create a $HYPERTABLE:

-1. **Connect to your service**
+1. **Connect to your $SERVICE_SHORT**

-    In Timescale Console, click `Data`, then select a service.
+    In $CONSOLE, click `Data`, then select a $SERVICE_SHORT.

 1. **Create a PostgreSQL table**